hogasa/dokuwiki-plugin-logger/README.md

 # Logger Plugin for DokuWiki

 This plugin logs every request of DokuWiki.
-It logs the date, time, ip, username, pc name, query string and user agent.
+It logs the date, time, ip, username, host name, query string and user agent.

 All documentation for this plugin can be found at https://www.dokuwiki.org/plugin:logger